yahavi/artifactory-maven-plugin-old/README.md

 We welcome pull requests from the community.

 ### Guidelines
--   If the existing tests do not already cover your changes, please add tests.
+If the existing tests do not already cover your changes, please add tests.

+## Release Notes
+The release notes are available on [Bintray](https://bintray.com/jfrog/jfrog-jars/artifactory-maven-plugin#release).